MeMstudios/lampros-support/README.md

 The Webhook
 ---
 If you are adding a new support project, you will need to activate a webhook with asana.
 You will just need the Asana API access token from our account.
-I used postman to POST to https://app.asana.com/api/1.0/webhooks with form-data in the body containing resource: new_project_id, target: https://our/webhook/endpoint which should be obscured and kept secret.
+I used postman to POST to https://app.asana.com/api/1.0/webhooks with form-data in the body containing: resource: new_project_id, target: https://our/webhook/endpoint which should be obscured and kept secret.

 Notes
 ---
-At this time it does not check for if a COMMENT was added by a customer that could indicate the task is urgent.
 The urgent tag will only be set automatically if someone emails to the support email with a subject or body containing any form of the word 'urgent', 'asap', or 'important'
 However, the urgent response texts/emails will start to get sent if the urgent tag is set manually.
 Any user with @lamproslabs.com email address should be able to leave a comment to stop the urgent texts.

-Setup
+Development Setup
 ===
 Install [Golang](https://golang.org/doc/install) and cd into the folder.

 Google Oauth
 ---
 running `go build` should require you to setup Google OAuth for the gmail library.
 (Follow the instructions from the command line.)